-These Future Study Areas shall be subject to further examination by both the Town the landowner(s) to determine whether or not the lands within the Future Study Areas will be designated for future commercial residential, or industrial Depending upon the land development. use direction given by Council, following the detailed examination of the Future Study Areas this Plan may need to be amended to properly reflect Council's direction.
+These Future Study Areas shall be subject to further examination by both the Town and the landowner(s) to determine whether or not the lands within the Future Study Areas will be designated for future residential, commercial or industrial development.
+Depending upon the land use direction given by Council, following the detailed examination of the Future Study Areas this Plan may need to be amended to properly reflect Council's direction.